 - Olives & Pickles – kalamata, manzanilla, roasted garlic, gherkin pickles

-- Chutneys & Spreads – apricot, fig, tomato jam, mustards, honey
+- Chutneys & Spreads – apricot, fig, tomato jam, whole grain mustards, honey

 - Fresh Herbs – rosemary, thyme, oregano

-ASSEMBLY – Putting your cheese board together is so much fun!
-Even if you’re not the creative type, you can do this.
-Remember three things…
+Assembling your board is so much fun!
+Even if you’re not the creative type, you can make it happen with very little effort.

 - Add the cheeses first, spread them out, and cut a few slices off blocks.

-- Place liquid items like olives, hummus, and spreads in small bowls.
+- Place liquid items like olives, hummus, and spreads in small bowls around the board.

-- Fill in the gaps with nuts, dippers and dried fruits.
-Garnish with herbs.
+- Fill in the gaps with nuts, crackers and dried fruits, then garnish with fresh herbs.

-Above all, have FUN with it!
-Your guests will love the yumminess!Print
+Easy, peasy!
+Above all, have fun with it.
+Your guests will rave about your creation!

 - 1 large red seedless grape cluster

-- 1 pkg. sliced salami & pepperoni (from deli)
+- 1 package sliced salami & pepperoni from deli

 - 2 cups pistachios with shells